-The boards of 2 agencies lack a quorum, limiting or crippling their decision-making power.** Those agencies are the Merit Systems Protection Board (MSPB) - which has 0 members - the Occupational Safety and Health Review Commission (OSHRC), the United States Postal Service (USPS), the United States Sentencing Commission (USSC).
+The boards of 4 agencies lack a quorum, limiting or crippling their decision-making power.** Those agencies are the Merit Systems Protection Board (MSPB) - which has 0 members - the Occupational Safety and Health Review Commission (OSHRC), the United States Postal Service (USPS), the United States Sentencing Commission (USSC).

 2 nominations for the MSPB board and 2 of the nominations for the USPS board (enough in each case to restore a quorum) have been voted out of committee, leaving Senate Majority Leader Mitch McConnell as the only obstacle to their confirmation.
 The nominees for the MSPB were voted out of committee in mid-February yet McConnell has yet to hold a vote to confirm them despite his having deployed a “nuclear option” that makes confirmation votes for these positions fast and easy.

 A quorum was restored this month to the Equal Employment Opportunity Commission (EEOC) and the Export-Import Bank (EIB).

 Only 18 agencies’ boards have no vacancies, while 10 have one vacancy, 8 have two vacancies, and 4 have three or more vacancies.